intmus/inttheory/_10-intro-part-writing/a2-voiceleadingerrors.md

 - These rules exist to promote the indepence of voices.
 - The voice writing errors are often things which lead to difficult singing parts or that make the sound of two voices meld together, disturbing the four-part texture.

-When writing parts, it is important to consider which pitches are required for the chord, and which are doubled more often.

-- It is ok to omit the fifth of a chord, especially to allow for smooth voice leading and to prevent errors.

-- You cannot omit the third or the seventh of a chord, because they are necessary in defining a chord.

-- You should never double the third or the seventh of a chord, only the root or the fifth, but doubling the root is much more common.

-- Don't cross voices.

-- You should never have more than an octave of space between you tenor and alto voices, and alto and soprano voices.
+**SATB:**
+- This acronym stands for "**S**oprano, **A**lto, **T**enor, **B**ass", and refers to music written for those four voices.
+- It is notated on a grand staff, whith soprano and alto on the treble clef staff, and tenor and bass on the bass clef staff.
+- The soprano notes are always written with their stems pointed up, and alto is written with stems down.
+Similarly, in the bass clef, tenor notes are always written with their stems pointed up, and bass is written with stems down.

-**Things to consider before you start part writing**
+**Things to consider before you start part writing:**
-- Harmonic Rhythm; pitches could switch between being a chord tone and a NCT depending on the harmonic rhythm
+- Harmonic Rhythm: voices could switch between being a chord tone and a NCT depending on the harmonic rhythm
 - Chords/progression
 - Cadence
-- Key; Where are the important notes?
+- Key: Where are the important notes?
 What notes are on the strong beats?
 - Remember what notes are essential for every chord (root, third, seventh if there is one)

-**Doubling**
-- No doubling thirds
-- The fifth can be omitted and the root tripled, but you *must* have the third to indicate the quality of the chord.
-- You may double the fifth if needed, if you cannot double the root.
-- On second inversion triads, doubling the fifth is preferred.
-- Seventh chords
-  - The fifth can also be omitted in a seventh chord, but you have to have the root, third, and the seventh.
-  - No doubling thirds or sevenths (because the further you are into the overtone series, the worse it will sound as they are tendency tones).
-You will also have to resolve those tones and if they resolve the same way, those voices are now locked together/pattern.

-**Spacing** (SATB = Soprano, Alto, Tenor, Bass)
-- SAT need to be within an octave of their adjacent voices.
-There can be more than an octave between S and T, but not S and A or A and T
-  - Closed position: less than an octave between S and T. Open position: more than an octave between S and T
-- B can be as far away or as close to T as you want.
-It doesn't matter, but it sounds nice when you have bigger intervals on the bottom.
-- From the bass to soprano, a good way to think about it is big intervals to small intervals.

-**Range**
-- "A little above the staff to a little below the staff in all the named clefs"
-- S: middle C to G on top of the treble clef staff
-- A: G below middle C to D in the treble clef staff
-- T: C3 to G above the bass clef staff
-- B: E below the bass clef staff to D above the bass clef staff
-  - S and T ranges are the same, just an octave apart.
-The top of A and B ranges are an octave apart.
-Be mindful that the bottom of A and B are *not* an octave apart.

-**Voice crossing**
-- Voice crossing is when one voice moves to be above or below another.
-- Don't do it.
-Never ever.
-Do not do voice crossing ever.

 # Further reading